Quantifying subspace entanglement with geometric measures: Introduction

 The structure of this paper is as follows: In Sec.~\ref{pre}, we introduce some fundamental definitions related to bipartite and multipartite entanglement.
 In Sec.~\ref{method}, we propose the geometric measure of $r$-bounded rank and shed light on the connections among pure states, mixed states, and subspaces.
-We also briefly explain the concept of calculating such quantities through non-convex optimization.
-In Sec.~\ref{results}, we illustrate the application of this type of geometric measure in various situations.
-We explore a multitude of applications and provide comparisons with other methods.
-Conclusions and outlooks are summarized and discussed in Section \ref{conclusions}.
+We also briefly explain the key idea about the numerical calculation proposed in the manifold optimization framework, with the developed non-convex optimization techniques.
+In Sec.~\ref{results}, we illustrate the application of this type of geometric measure in various situations and also provide comparisons with other methods.
+Conclusions and outlooks are summarized and discussed in Sec.~\ref{conclusions}.